aminoa/blog/content/posts/open-source/index.md

 #### Birth of a Nerd

 Linus Torvalds was born in 1969 in Finland to two journalists who emigrated from Sweden.
 He grew up in a dysfunctional family as a odd-looking socially awkward kid who was smart academically and often went to his mom's or dad's place after his parents divorced.
-In Finland, it's a more quiet culture that prioritizes education (also he points out that its common for homes to have sauna rooms).
+In Finland[^finlandball], it's a more quiet culture that prioritizes education (also he points out that its common for homes to have sauna rooms).
 The first highlight of his life was his morfar (grandfather on mom's side) buying him a Commodore VIC-20 (Linus viewed the computers he received as different highlights for his life).
 He would write out tons of programs, typing the example programs, then trying to read programs that were in English computer magazines including a morse code program.
 Linus would often stick himself away in his room with a computer for hours on end, even when his dad wanted him to get a new hobby.
 When he joined the University of Helsinki, he was one of the only students to major in computers and joined Spektrum, a social club for guys in hard sciences, though he put university on hold temporarily to do military service for 11 months.

 #### Birth of an Operating System